 - Work with specific metal thicknesses

-- Work with certain types of welds
+- Work with certain kinds of welds

 - Work in compliance with contract specifications

-Topics to Ask Welder Trade Schools
+Topics to Ask Welding Technical Schools

-Attending a Welding School in Slidell LA?
+Attending a Welding School in Sorrento LA?

-If you have decided to enroll in a welder training program in the Slidell Louisiana area, you may find the following information both informative and helpful about the location of your new school campus.
+If you have decided to enroll in a welder training program in the Sorrento Louisiana area, you may find the following information both informative and helpful about the location of your new school campus.